kids encyclopedia robot

 Early and personal life

 Steve Smith was born on 2 June 1989 in Kogarah, Sydney to an Australian father, Peter, who has a degree in chemistry, and an English mother, Gillian.
-Smith attended Menai High School, and left at age 17 to play cricket in England where he played club cricket for Sevenoaks Vine in the Kent Cricket League.
-His outstanding performances for Sevenoaks resulted in being selected to play for Surrey County's second XI.
-In a Q&A with Virat Kohli in 2020, Smith stated during his junior years of cricket he had "primarily seen himself as a batter, who bowled quick until the age of 14 or 15, before switching to spin".
+Smith attended Menai High School, and left at age 17 to play cricket in England.

 Because his mother was born in London, Smith has dual British and Australian citizenship.
 In 2011, Smith started dating Dani Willis, a commerce and law student at Macquarie University.
 In June 2017, the couple announced their engagement while on holiday in New York.
 The couple married at Berrima, New South Wales on 15 September 2018.

-Smith supports the Sydney Roosters in the National Rugby League.
+Smith is a supporter of the Sydney Roosters in the National Rugby League.

 Youth and domestic career

 Smith made his first-class debut for New South Wales against Western Australia at the SCG on 25 January 2008.
-He scored 33 in his only innings as New South Wales defeated Western Australia outright.
+He scored 33 runs in his only innings as New South Wales defeated Western Australia.
 He was part of the New South Wales team that won the 2009 Twenty20 Champions League.
-In the final against Trinidad and Tobago at Hyderabad, Smith made 33 with the bat and took two wickets.
+In the final against Trinidad and Tobago at Hyderabad, Smith delivered an all-round performance, scoring 33 runs with the bat and taking two wickets.

 By the end of the 2009–10 domestic season, Smith had a first-class batting average of over 50 after 13 first-class matches.
 While his first-class bowling average in the high forties was not as impressive, his bowling appeared to be steadily improving following some well-publicised mentoring and praise from Shane Warne.
 In the final match of the season he took 7 for 64 in the second innings against South Australia.